garethrowell/timeseries-JavaFX/README.md

 Notes
 ---------------------------------------

-Email Sonia about well locations.

-Move .java files to src.

-Implement scanner.

 Implement shape.path to manage uninterrupted series;
 Create reusable classes for file reading and XYaxes;
-Create package structure;

-Create resusable classes for (1) loading data into array and (2) displaying the X and Y axis.

 The Path class represents a simple shape and provides facilities required for basic construction and management of a geometric path.

 import javafx.scene.shape.*;
 Path path = new Path();
-Project to develop linear time series visualizations primarily for CUVA well data.

-Problem with interrupts in data capture.
-Handle each continuous shape (uninterrupted data logged) as path

-Path begins with first observation "MoveTo"
-Followed by LineTo until there is a break in the logged data How will you know there's a break?

-Interval is daily.
-If interval is more than daily, End path, plot it then start a new path.

-Intermediate projects include:
-Creating a flexible coordinate system display;
-Plotting time series for a single well site;
-Plotting time series for multiple well site data;
-Plotting mean depth as well as plots for individual wells;